YaquanChang/yaquanchang.github.io/Research.md

 In my master thesis I am going to invistgate how huam have impact on the functional diversity.
 Before my master thesis, I did an project out of course scope to invegative the samiliar question but only based on Gribskov, Denmark.
 I used _LiDAR_ and field derived variables to capture the functional diversity and found the LiDAR derived variables have slightly better performances.

 #### Output:
+**Yaquan Chang**.
 LiDAR-derived variables as a proxy for functional diversity of woody plant and response to forest management intensity, 2019, _Project out of course scope_ [(PDF)](https://yaquanchang.github.io/Project_Yaquan.pdf)

 ### What else can species distribution model tell us?